Linx-ESP/auto-compress-roms/README.md

 - Wii
   - .rvz requieres Dolphin-emu.
 [How to](https://github.com/dolphin-emu/dolphin/pull/10252)
   - .wbfs with [Wimm's ISO Tools](https://wit.wiimm.de/)

+### TO DO
+- Install required dependencies
+- ¿Use system-wide $PATH?

 ## In theory, could be implemented
 It could be done so it identifies the console and executes the correct script/conversion by itself ([RetroNAS](https://github.com/danmons/retronas/wiki/ROM-import) does something similar for importing games).
 Run the scripts when a new file is added to the import folder (daily cronjob at night is other option if you don't need to have them compress as soon as possible).